 - 1. Relates to small scale householder development. - 2.
-Meets an overriding public need that cannot be accommodated elsewhere in the Borough. - 3.
+Meets an overriding public need e.g. For community or recreation use, that cannot be accommodated elsewhere in the Borough. - 3.
 Meets the policies for exceptional development in 'rural areas', set out in the NPPF.